mini-kep/intro/DEV.md

    - [ ] infrastructure - minikep.cc domain

 #### frontend app
-   - [ ] edit frontend  spec using *frontend-app does two things: relaying data + doing html views, flask db does no html views, but provides API endpoint *
    - [ ] fronend should have indicator listing
    - [ ] fronend should have indicator homepages